Koredotcom/docs/docs/xo/channels/IVR-integration.md

 Kore.ai XO Platform offers an **IVR Sandbox environment** to instantly launch your VA for interactions over voice calls.
 This is useful when a working IVR system is not available for testing your VA over a voice channel.
 IVR Sandbox is an optional integration and it can coexist with your custom IVR integration.

-Enabling this option generates a** Phone Number, Pin, **and **Secret**.
+Enabling this option generates a **Phone Number, Pin**, and **Secret**.
 To develop and test it with your teams, you can call your VA by using the phone number and PIN allocated for your VA.
 On receiving the valid Pin and Secret you will be connected with the VA for interactions.
 See the following steps to understand the Sandbox configuration.

 1. To enable the Sandbox, select **Enable** for **Kore.ai IVR Sandbox** under the **Configurations** tab.
  ![IVR configuration](../images/IVR-9.png "IVR configuration")